What is genomics?

-We can see genetics in action when we look at inherited similarities between generations - like hair colour, or height.
+We can see genetics in action when we look at inherited similarities between generations – like hair colour, or height.
 Many conditions, such as haemophilia and some cancers, are also passed down from parent to child through genetics.
 Looking at the specific genes involved can help us to understand how these conditions are passed on.
 But looking at single genes doesn’t tell us how they interact with each other.
-Which is where genomics comes in.
+This is where genomics comes in.

 ‘Genomic sequencing’ is when we look at all of the DNA that someone has – called their genome.
 Our genes make up about 1-5% of our genome, and we now know that the rest of the genome does other important jobs like regulating our genes.
 By looking at the entire genome, we’re able to gather more information about every single gene, as well as how they interact together.

 Like all cancers, sarcoma is caused by changes to our genetic code – called ‘mutations’.
 These mutations drive the development and growth of tumours.
 Genomics means that the DNA found in tumour cells can be compared to the DNA found in healthy tissue cells.
 By linking this genomic data to a patient’s medical records, we can begin to tease apart the complex relationship between sarcoma and our genes.
 Currently, genomic testing can be used to help confirm a diagnosis of sarcoma and give a more accurate prognosis.
 And knowing how a tumour is likely to behave and develop means doctors are able to make more personalised and informed decisions about the most appropriate treatments.

 But in recent years it has become clear that further genomic research is key to unlocking the secret of cancers like sarcoma and developing new treatments.